I experience elegiac emotions while falling into this picture as I view it—as the designer no doubt intended.

 A West Laurel Hill treasure is the portrait of Adolene O. Pursell (1892-1916), spotted in the rear of the Lambert Ott mausoleum.

+Figure 1.
+John Scougal, portrait of George Heriot.
+Public domain because the author died more than 100 years ago.
+Wikimedia Commons.
 George Heriot (figure 1), a prominent goldsmith, left money at his death in 1624 to endow a hospital (= charitable school) for ‘puir faitherless bairns’ in Edinburgh.
-It has since become one of the best private schools in Scotland, sitting close to the main campus of the University of Edinburgh.
-On a trip last weekend […]
+It has since become one of the […]

 Anyone wishing to understand portraits in American mausolea must attentively study Laurel Glen mausoleum, the 1881 tomb of John P. Bowman (1816-1891), in Cuttingsville, VT.
 In this complex are five funerary portraits, all of which appear to have been commissioned by Bowman and put into place before his death.
 Below is a general image of […]